Materials Research Science and Engineering Centers: Historical background

-State of materials research prior to 1960
+Pre-1960

 The modern study of materials intersects many of the traditional scientific disciplines, including physics, chemistry, engineering, and increasingly the biosciences and mathematics.
-Until the middle of the 20th century the various disciplines approached the study of materials with their own distinctive methodologies.
+Until the middle of the 20th century these various disciplines approached the study of materials with their own distinctive methodologies.
 Interdisciplinary collaborations, especially at academic institutions, were not the norm.
 Past exceptions were the successful collaborative approaches leading to the intense technological developments during the Second World War, including the military and peaceful applications of nuclear energy production.